GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

       return
     ```

-1. Do not act for `OBJECT_UPDATE` events, as they signal no change to the GCS photo bucket images themselves.
+1. Do not act for `OBJECT_METADATA_UPDATE` events, as they signal no change to the GCS photo bucket images themselves.

     ```py
     if new_notification.message == '':
       return
     ```

 1. Store the new notification in Cloud Datastore.
-This, and all further code in the `ReceiveMessage` class, is only executed if the new notification is not a repeat and is not for an `OBJECT_UPDATE` event.
+This, and all further code in the `ReceiveMessage` class, is only executed if the new notification is not a repeat and is not for an `OBJECT_METADATA_UPDATE` event.

     ```py
     new_notification.put()